enkidevs/curriculum/python/core/classes-ii/instance-objects.md

 category: must-know

 notes: Multiple issues.
-Needs to be rewritten.
+Needs to be rewritten. --> was rewritten

+standards:
+  py.object-oriented.2: 10

 links: